bbauska/CSS3-Reference/README.md

 When elements are positioned, a number of special rules come into play.
-These rules govern not only the containing block of the element, but also how it is laid out within that element. **Types of Positioning**
+These rules govern not only the containing block of the element, but also how it is laid out within that element. <b>Types of Positioning</b>

 There are five types of positioning: